dustinpfister/blog_posts/_posts/threejs-basic-material.md

 //-------- ----------
 renderer.render(scene, camera);
 ```

+## 2 - Color Maps and the Basic Matreial

+The Basic Material will not work with any light sources that may of may not be in the scene, and although there may be a number of ways to add some depth to the faces of a geometry used with the basic material, the typical way is to use the map option.
+Although in some cases one might be able to just add a texture to the map option and be done with it, for the most part there are a few more things that will need to happen also.
+The main thing that comes to mind with this would be the UV attribute of the buffer geometry that is used.
+Simply put the UV attribute is what is used to define what parts of a 2d texture will get mapped to a 3d object.

+So then in this section I am going to want to go over at least a few examples that have to do with using the map option of the basic material, as well as some closely related topics  such as UV Mapping.

 ### 2.1 - Adding a color map texture to a basic material in threejs using canvas